 The TAU leadership views Trailblazers as answering a societal need while also advancing TAU’s policy of being an all-inclusive academic institution.
-TAU Dean of Students Prof. Tova Most says: “We want the best students studying here; Jews, Arabs, secular, religious and international students are all welcome.”
+Prof. Tova Most, Dean of Students at the Ruth and Allen Ziegler Student Services Division, says: “We want the best students studying here; Jews, Arabs, secular, religious and international students are all welcome.”
 The obstacles faced by Ultra-Orthodox students are unique and daunting but, as Prof. Most explains, the University has been proactive in providing all the resources necessary for them to succeed.
 The University will begin a new marketing campaign to the Haredi community with the goal of attracting even more candidates to the Program.

 To help cope with the stresses of adapting to university life, Program Director Galia Givoly is the one-stop, centralized address for Haredi students.
 Givoly conceptualized the Trailblazers program, led its inception, and has been the driving force behind it ever since.
 With great devotion she organizers tutors, arranges psychological or career counseling, organizes mentoring programs, holds numerous social events and helps with finding financing.

 For Yechiel, between his full-time studies, a full-time job, volunteer work as a paramedic for Magen David Adom and raising his children, including a 5-year old autistic son, juggling all the demands is perhaps the greatest test.
 “I like the challenge,” he says.
 “My goal is to learn more, to have a profession.
 I hope to succeed.”